domingusj/beesandgreens/content/homepage/what-we-grow.md

 #### Honey

-Justin grew up keeping bees and was a beekeeping extensionist in the Peace Corps in Paraguay (where we met!).
+Justin was a Beekeeping Extension volunteer in the Peace Corps in Paraguay (where we met!).
 We now keep hives on our farm in Kingston, WA.

 ![Honey-Jars](images/hexagon-honey.jpg)

 Our bees forage on a wide variety of Pacific Northwest plants including maples, blackberries, fireweed, and wildflowers in the area, and our honey reflects this - it may be a slightly different color and flavor profile from year to year based on what was available for the bees to forage.

 ![Honey-Frame](images/honey-frame.jpg)